-Minnesota prohibits federally licensed firearms dealers from selling a “Saturday Night Special Pistol,” and no person may manufacture or assemble a “Saturday Night Special Pistol.”1 The state defines a “Saturday Night Special Pistol” as a handgun “other than an antique firearm or a pistol for which the propelling force is carbon dioxide, air or other vapor, or children’s pop guns or toys, having a frame, barrel, cylinder, slide or breechblock:
+Minnesota prohibits federally licensed firearms dealers from selling, and any person from manufacturing a handgun which1 “other than an antique firearm or a pistol for which the propelling force is carbon dioxide, air or other vapor, or children’s pop guns or toys, [has] a frame, barrel, cylinder, slide or breechblock:

 - Minn.
 Stat. § 624.716.